 - May 3-14 A final council between the "non-treaty" Nez Perce and General Oliver Otis Howard takes place at Fort Lapwai.
 A move to the reservation seems inevitable.
-12 - May 31 The Wallowa Band crosses the Snake River at Dug Bar. - June 3 The five "non-treaty" bands of Chief Joseph, Chief White Bird, Chief Looking Glass, Toohoolhoolzote and Husishusis Kute converge at Tolo Lake for a council and camas gathering.
-16 - June 13 Wáalaytic (Shore Crossing), Sáapsis 'ilp'ílp (Red Mocassin Top) and Wetyétmes wehéyqt (Swan Necklace) leave the Tolo Lake camp.
-(6) - June 14 Raids occur on the Salmon River leaving four white settlers dead.
+(2) - May 31 The Wallowa Band crosses the Snake River at Dug Bar.
+4 - June 3 The five "non-treaty" bands of Chief Joseph, Chief White Bird, Chief Looking Glass, Toohoolhoolzote and Husishusis Kute converge at Tolo Lake for a council and camas gathering.
+6 - June 13 Wáalaytic (Shore Crossing), Sáapsis 'ilp'ílp (Red Mocassin Top) and Wetyétmes wehéyqt (Swan Necklace) leave the Tolo Lake camp. - June 14 Raids occur on the Salmon River leaving four white settlers dead.
 Chief Looking Glass returns to his village at the mouth of Clear Creek and Husishusis Kute camps on the South Fork of the Clearwater River.
 The other three bands flee to safety on Cottonwood Creek. - June 15 The three bands of Chief Joseph, Chiefs White Bird and Toohoolhoolzote move to Lamtamas camp at the mouth of White Bird Creek on the Salmon River.
 Ninety United States soldiers leave Fort Lapwai at night to begin driving the Nez Perce onto the reservation. - June 17 Battle of White Bird.
-Thirty-four soldiers are killed and three Nez Perce are wounded. 🕖 - June 18 After camping near Slate Creek on the Salmon River, the Nez Perce camp moves downstream to Horseshoe Bend. - June 19 The Nez Perce cross the Salmon River. - June 26-27 General Howard's troops bury their dead at the White Bird battlefield. - July 1 Captain Whipple's troops attack and plunder Chief Looking Glass' village near Kooskia.
-(1) - July 3 Captain Rains and 12 troopers are killed near Cottonwood.
+Thirty-four soldiers are killed and three Nez Perce are wounded.
+17 - June 18 After camping near Slate Creek on the Salmon River, the Nez Perce camp moves downstream to Horseshoe Bend. - June 19 The Nez Perce cross the Salmon River. - June 26-27 General Howard's troops bury their dead at the White Bird battlefield.
+1 - July 1 - Captain Whipple's troops attack and plunder Chief Looking Glass' village near Kooskia.
+20 - July 3 Captain Rains and 12 troopers are killed near Cottonwood.
 (5) - July 5 Nez Perce warriors skirmish with white citizen volunteers from Mount, Idaho. - July 7 The Nez Perce Bands including the Chief Looking Glass Band, camp on Cottonwood Creek on the South Fork of the Clearwater. - July 11 Battle of the Clearwater.
-19 - July 12 General Howard's command occupies and plunders the Nez Perce camp on the South Fork of the Clearwater.
-(9) - AS YOU TRAVEL THE TRAIL The trail memorializes not only those who died during the flight, but those who survived.
+19 - July 12 - General Howard's command occupies and plunders the Nez Perce camp on the South Fork of the Clearwater. - AS YOU TRAVEL THE TRAIL- The trail memorializes not only those who died during the flight, but those who survived.
 Their tragic journey marked the end of freedom for the Nez Perce and opened their lands to settlement.
-As you travel this historic trail from Wallowa Valley, Oregon to Kooskia, Idaho, and whether you drive, ride, or walk, you will gain an understanding of and appreciation for the difficulty of their journey and the tremendous odds that the Nez Perce had to face and overcome.
-Nez Perce Dreamers in Traditional Dress. courtesy of WSU L.V.
-McWhorter Collection The Nez Perce cultural identity was and is inextricably tied to the land they occupied.
+As you travel this historic trail between Northeastern Oregon and Kooskia, Idaho, whether you drive, ride or walk, you will gain an understanding of and appreciation for the difficulty of their journey and the tremendous odds the Nez Perce had to face and overcome.

+The Nez Perce cultural identity was and is inextricably tied to the land they occupied.
 They believe that the earth is to be revered, not owned; that the nurturing qualities of the land, the very water and soil, are gifts bestowed upon the people.
 Believing that they are preordained to occupy this land and that the cycle of living from and then dying and returning back to the same land fosters an unwavering cultural tie to this area.
 The regeneration of the Niimíipuu through their land is at the root of their concept of life.
 "This is where we were born and raised...
 It is our native country.
-It is impossible for us to leave. " - Ollokot (Frog) Notes on Trail Preservation:
+It is impossible for us to leave." - Ollokot (Frog) Notes on Trail Preservation: